Preserving New Haven's History and Heritage

 The increased number of visitors, and positive comments the museum receives, is proof that what they are doing is being appreciated by guests.

 "People have noticed," says Tockarshewsky.
 "We have, often now, standing room only for our lectures."

-The New Haven Museum receives general operating support from The English Fund and other funds at The Community Foundation for Greater New Haven.
+The New Haven Museum receives general operating support from The English Fund (a designated fund) and other funds at The Community Foundation for Greater New Haven.

 "It's wonderful that New Haveners have committed legacy funds so that nonprofits like ours, can do the work that we do," says Tockarshewsky.